spotlightpa/poor-richard/content/news/2023-01-06-SPLROZPRO.md

 His rapid rise was organized by top Republicans, who saw an opportunity to tilt the chamber’s partisan score to an even 101-101 by asking Rozzi to become an independent in exchange for their votes.

+Both parties claim the outcome as a victory.
+Republicans say his speakership means that no party has total control over the state House, while Democrats have Rozzi listed on their website as the “Democratic Speaker of the House.”

 Which version is true remains unclear.
 Rozzi has so far refused to resolve the confusion.
 And in uncharacteristic fashion, he hasn’t responded to requests for comment.
 When he did hold a brief press conference Tuesday after winning the speakership, he did not take questions.

 Rozzi has said he won’t caucus with either party, has already tapped a top Democratic staffer as his first hire, and claimed in his speech he’d still hire Republican staff.